imronpuji/elasticsearch-docker-compose/README.md

  # configuration
  - change your password for elastic kibana in kibana.yml
+ - change your password for logstash in logstash
  - change your password for elastic search in docker-compose.yml

  # required